Skip to main content

 Phasing In of ESRS and Some Exceptions

-The application of the ESRS regulation will take place in four stages:
+The application of the ESRS regulation will take place in four stages.
+The timing of some stages changed with the “stop-the-clock” directive, and the Omnibus I package may yet change these thresholds.

-Phase 1: From January 1, 2024, for large public-interest companies (with over 500 employees) already subject to the existing Non-Financial Reporting Directive (NFRD), with reports due in 2025.
+• Phase 1: From January 1, 2024, for large public-interest companies (with over 500 employees) already subject to the existing NFRD, with reports due in 2025.

-Phase 3: From January 1, 2026, for listed small (with more than 50 employees and/or EUR10 million in net turnover and/or EUR5 million in total assets) and medium enterprises (less than 250 employees and/or less than EUR50 million in net turnover and/or less than EUR25 million in total assets) and other undertakings, with reports due in 2027.
+• Phase 3: From January 1, 2028, for listed small (with more than 50 employees and/or EUR 10 million in net turnover and/or EUR 5 million in total assets) and medium enterprises (less than 250 employees and/or less than EUR 50 million in net turnover and/or less than EUR 25 million in total assets) and other undertakings, with reports due in 2029.
 These companies can also opt-out of reporting for up to two years.

-Phase 4: From January 1, 2028, for non-EU companies with substantial activity in the EU (defined as a turnover of more than EUR150 million in the EU and that have in the EU either a branch with a net turnover exceeding EUR40 million or a subsidiary that is a large company), with reports due in 2029.
+• Phase 4: From January 1, 2028, for non-EU companies with substantial activity in the EU (defined as those companies with a turnover of more than EUR 150 million in the EU and that have either a branch in the EU with a net turnover exceeding EUR 40 million or a subsidiary that is a large company), with reports due in 2029.

 It is important to note the ESRS include additional exceptions to further support companies reporting to the standards.
-In the first year they apply the standards, companies with fewer than 750 employees may omit: scope 3 GHG emissions data and the disclosure requirements specified in the standard on own workforce (ESRS S1).
-In the first two years, companies with fewer than 750 employees can omit the disclosure requirements on biodiversity (ESRS E4) and on value-chain workers (S2), affected communities (S3), and consumers and end-users (S4).
+In the first year that a company applies the standards, those with fewer than 750 employees may omit scope 3 GHG emissions data and the disclosure requirements specified in the standard on own workforce (ESRS S1).
+In the first two years, companies with fewer than 750 employees can omit the disclosure requirements on biodiversity (ESRS E4), value-chain workers (S2), affected communities (S3), and consumers and end-users (S4).

 In the first three years that they apply the standards, all companies may omit the following information: anticipated financial effects related to environmental issues (climate, pollution, water, biodiversity, and resource use).
 Certain data points related to their own workforce (social protection, persons with disabilities, work-related ill-health, and work-life balance) may also be omitted in the first reporting year.